 What are the requirements to hold an event in a City park?

-Our standard special event requisite sheet provides basic guidelines to event requirements.
+The requirements to conduct an event in a City of Houston park vary based on the type and scope of the event.
+Our Special Event Requisite Sheet (.pdf) provides basic guidelines to event requirements.
 Our event coordinators are here to help determine the requisites specific to your event and guide you through the process.
-If you have any initial questions, please call 713.437.6367.
+If you have any questions, please call 832.393.0868 to speak with an event coordinator.

 What are the fees for holding a special event in a park?

-What parks are available for rentals?
+What parks are available for Special Event Permitting?

 The majority of the City of Houston parks are available for rentals for a special event.
 However, the scope of the event will determine whether a particular park is appropriate for your event.

-What are the requirements to hold an event on a City street (i.e., festival, block party, fun run / walk, parade, etc.)?
+What are the requirements to hold an event on a City street (i.e., festival, block party, fun run/walk, parade, etc.)?

 The City of Houston Code of Ordinances is also a guide for information regarding a street function or parade.

 What is considered a parade?
-How do I apply for a parade permit?

 A parade is defined as a procession of pedestrians, vehicles, or animals, or any combination thereof, traveling in unison along or upon a street, road, or highway, organized and conducted for the purposes of attracting the attention of the general public and / or expressing or celebrating views or ideas by use of verbal, visual, literary, or auditory means of communication.
 A parade shall not mean a procession of vehicles operated in compliance with ordinary traffic laws or a procession of pedestrians along or upon public sidewalks or private property.

-What is a street function?
-How do I apply for a street function permit?
+How do I apply for a parade permit?

 A street function is defined as using a public street or portion thereof for the purpose of conducting or holding a street dance, block party, fun run or other pedestrian or wheelchair race, bicycle race, festival, or other function requiring the closing of the street or a portion thereof to normal vehicular traffic.